“The process of community development can be seen as the ultimate act of public creativity.”

 What we provide:

-Our theatre, arts and asset-based community collaboration is situated in the national field of arts organizations committed to creative place-keeping as form of urban restoration, both physical and psychic.
+Art Powered Places, our arts and community-based cultural organizing model, is situated in the national field of arts organizations committed to social practice arts and creative community-led place-keeping as form of urban restoration, both physical and psychic.
 With decades of professional and community-based theatre experience, Just Act purposefully directs our multi-dimensional expertise into being a catalyst for, and animator of cross-sector groups to activate their own creativity for making change.

-Collaborations start with conversations with our partners, then we strategically-design supportive, motivational gatherings for brave and meaningful public conversations to overcome social and civic fragmentation, shifting ways of interacting and thinking about renewing personal and community vitality as well as activism.
-We bring people together
+Collaborations start with conversations with our partners, then we strategically design supportive, motivational gatherings for brave and meaningful public conversations to overcome social and civic fragmentation, shifting ways of interacting and thinking about renewing personal and community vitality, development as well as activism.

 Putting the human heart into an equity-centered toolkit for planning and place keeping.